Google+ opens up, takes fight to Facebook

 Facebook Inc said it would provide information about ads displayed on its platform for an audit, months after the social network admitted to overstating key ad metrics.

-Google Inc and Facebook trotted out a variety of new social networking features in back-to-back announcements on Tuesday, underscoring their intensifying competition for Web surfers.
+Google Inc trotted out the latest improvements to "Google+" on Tuesday, expanding and ramping up its 3-month-old social network to try and take on Facebook for Web sufers' time online.

-Google integrated its flagship search engine into its 3-month old social network -- with membership now open to the Internet public -- and expanded its "Hangouts" video-chat feature to allow mobile use and broadcasting.
+The Internet giant integrated its search engine into the social network -- with membership now open to the Internet public -- and expanded its "Hangouts" video-chat feature to allow mobile use and broadcasting.

 The company said on its official blog its well-received Hangouts feature -- where up to nine people can link up and chat with a user on video -- will be available on camera equipped smartphones powered by its own Android software.
 Support for Apple Inc iOS devices "is coming soon", it added.